Old Sarum Airfield: 1982 to 2001

 In 1982 the airfield was sold to Edgley Aircraft Ltd on a 999-year lease, together with the freehold of Hangar 1 (later destroyed by fire), Hangar 2, the original control tower and other ancillary buildings adjacent to Hangar 1 and between Hangar 1 and the Portway (now all demolished).
 All these buildings belonged to the World War I phase of the airfield's development.
 The buildings were used by Edgley for the design and manufacture of the Edgley Optica light observation aircraft and the airfield used to undertake test flying using the runway currently in existence and as defined by the Ministry of Defence in the 999-year lease.

 In 1982 a licence was granted to Wiltshire Aerospace Club (later Old Sarum Flying Club) to occupy Hangar 3 and the airfield.
 This was turned into a lease in April 1985.

-In 1986 the insolvent Optica business was purchased by Matthew Hudson to save it from closure and he renamed it Brooklands Aerospace Group, which continued the building and flying of Optica Aircraft and took on other aerospace sub-contracting activities for McDonnell Douglas and British Aerospace.
+In 1986 the insolvent Optica business was purchased by Matthew Hudson to save it from closure and he renamed it Brooklands Aerospace Group, which continued the building and flying of Optica aircraft, and took on other aerospace sub-contracting activities for McDonnell Douglas and British Aerospace.
 In 1986 Brooklands obtained a CAA licence for the airfield which formally defined the runway position and allowed flying training to be carried out (initially by the Wiltshire Aerospace Club).
 In 1989, the Bustard Flying Club moved to Boscombe Down, and has resided there ever since.

 Following the destruction of Hangar 1 by fire in 1987, Brooklands purchased Hangar 3 (the easternmost hangar).
-In 1989 the airfield lease and Hangar 3 was purchased by Blanefield Investments (not Blanefield Property Company Ltd) and Brooklands continued aircraft manufacture in Hangar 2 for a short period before moving manufacture to Hurn airport (now Bournemouth Airport).
+In 1989 the airfield lease and Hangar 3 was purchased by Blanefield Investments and Brooklands continued aircraft manufacture in Hangar 2 for a short period before moving manufacture to Hurn airport (now Bournemouth Airport).

 Old Sarum also played host to the Dorset Gliding Club from October 1981, using Slingsby T.21 gliders and an ex-MOD mobile hangar, before moving to Eyres Field in 1989.

 2001 to 2019

 Old Sarum Flying Club operated as a civilian flying club from May 1992, offering a variety of training, until ceasing to exist in May 2008.
-At the turn of the century, the club operated 20 aircraft, including a 1943 Boeing Stearman, and boasted over 800 members.
+At the turn of the century, the club operated 20 aircraft, including a 1943 Boeing Stearman, and had over 800 members.

 Subsequently, a new organisation called Old Sarum Flying School provided flying training along school rather than club lines.
-OSFS operated both Piper PA-28s and Aero AT-3s, until the business was rebranded as GoFly UK in February 2013, as a sister company to the Old Sarum-based GoSkyDive.
-AirSport UK and the Shadow Flight Centre provide training on the Ikarus C42, Sky Arrow and CFM Shadow aircraft.
-The APT Charitable Trust provides flight training for physically disabled pilots, also using the CFM Shadow.
-Tiger Moth training and trial lessons are also provided by GoFly.
+OSFS operated Piper PA-28s and Aero AT-3s, until the business was rebranded as GoFly UK in February 2013, as a sister company to the Old Sarum-based GoSkyDive.
+AirSport UK and the Shadow Flight Centre provided training on the Ikarus C42, Sky Arrow and CFM Shadow aircraft.
+The APT Charitable Trust provided flight training for physically disabled pilots, also using the CFM Shadow.
+Tiger Moth training and trial lessons were also provided by GoFly.

 GoSkyDive (formerly SkyDive South Coast) began paradropping operations at Old Sarum in 2009, and operates a Cessna 208 in that role today, having previously used GA8 Airvan, Cessna 172 and Cessna 206 aircraft.